7th Guitar Chords

 Inversions: Like triads, 7th chords can also be inverted, where a note other than the root is placed in the bass.
 Inversions affect the chord's overall sound and its role in a progression.

-Functional Harmony: 7th chords play a significant role in functional harmony, contributing to the tension and resolution that define chord progressions in tonal music.
+Functional Harmony: These chords play a significant role in functional harmony, contributing to the tension and resolution that define chord progressions in tonal music.

-Contemporary Genres: 7th chords are present in a wide range of contemporary music genres, from pop and rock to R&B and electronic music, where they contribute to harmonic richness.
+Contemporary Genres: 7th chords are present in a wide range of contemporary music genres, from pop and rock to R&B and electronic music.

 Outro